 Since the groundwater in the area is salty, the only solution to this problem is rainwater harvesting which can be done using tanks (for human consumption) and ponds (for livestock and crops).
 Our farm uses large ponds to collect rainwater and surface run-off; this water is suitable for irrigation and livestock.

-Through our on-farm trials we are learning the best methods to use and we hold training sessions with the community to teach locals how to do it for themselves.
-We would hope to eventually encorporate the sale of local honey into our farmer's co-op.
+Through our on-farm trials we are learning the best materials & methods to use and we hold training sessions with the community to teach locals how to do it for themselves.
+We also distribute beehives to the farmers who complete our training program and work with them as they being their bee-keeping journey.

 We hold regular training & demonstration sessions where we invite local farmers to come and learn about the new crops and farming techniques we are using on our farm, as well as basic instruction on good farm management practices.